bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 I learned GTM and I know it quite well.

-But sometime I got frustrated because it uses JavaScript under the hood to grab data from websites.
+But sometime I got frustrated because it uses JavaScript under the hood in order to grab the data from websites.

 So, I found myself searching for how JavaScript is implemented in GTM.

-#All that comes after, is just story.
+#All that comes after, is just history.

 I started to learn more and more JavaScript.